-1. Minimum area.
+Minimum area.
 Snow storage areas must be designated on a site plan.
 The areas must total a minimum of 15 percent of the area to be cleared, including all access drives, parking areas, and walkways.

-FINDING: The subject property is 31,799 square feet in size which requires 4,779 square feet of snow storage areas.
+FINDING: The subject property is 23,359 square feet in size which requires 2,504 square feet of space dedicated for snow storage.
+Based on the applicant's submitted site plan, over 7,000 square feet of area will be available for snow storage.

-05SPR-23, William & Foss

-The applicant is proposing 10,672 square feet of snow storage areas.
 This criterion is met.